gbarthelemy/quarkus-kubernetes-example/dummy-service/README.md

 /!\ You will notice that in order to save time build, it is better not to have containers running while building native.

+Since build requires a lot of memory, it is strongly advised to :
+* set docker daemon memory resources to 8gb
-It is strongly advised to delete any running kind cluster while building (kind delete cluster --name=<cluster_name>).
+* delete any running kind cluster while building (kind delete cluster --name=<cluster_name>).

 Build time with default properties: 02:55 min
 ```bash